exceljs/exceljs/README.md

 // write to a stream
 // Be careful that you need to provide sheetName or
-// sheetId for correct import to scv. workbook.csv.write(stream, { sheetName: 'Page name' })
+// sheetId for correct import to csv. workbook.csv.write(stream, { sheetName: 'Page name' })
     .then(function() {
         // done